grindstm/pat/README.md

 Setting parameters: `params.yaml`.
 These parameters are read by `util.py`, which is imported to all other scripts as `u`, exposing the parameters. `util.py` also defines some helper functions and establishes important environment flags for using JAX in this workflow.

-Files with names containing `vis` involve visualizing results and generating figures:
+Files with names containing `vis` involve visualizing results, running experiments and generating figures:
 - `vis.ipynb` provides an interactive "dashboard" for viewing generated and reconstructed images.
 - `vis_setup` creates figures for the Data Generation section of the paper.
 - `vis.py` creates an interface for viewing 3D setups and results.